-- G2: A species or subspecies whose prospects of survival or recruitment are in jeopardy. - G3: A species or subspecies whose prospects of survival or recruitment are likely to be in jeopardy in the foreseeable future.
+G2: A species or subspecies whose prospects of survival or recruitment are in jeopardy.

+G3: A species or subspecies whose prospects of survival or recruitment are likely to be in jeopardy in the foreseeable future.

-Group 4 (G4): Any species or subspecies for which the Navajo Nation Department of Fish and Wildlife (NNDFW) does not currently have sufficient information to support their being listed in G2 or G3 but has reason to consider them.
+Group 4 (G4): Any species or subspecies for which the Navajo Nation Department of Fish and Wildlife's Navajo Natural Heritage Program (NNHP) does not currently have sufficient information to support their being listed in G2 or G3 but has reason to consider them.